-The tribes of the Fire Isles share a common culture with some minor differences.
+The tribes of the Fire Isles each of their own individual culture, but they also share many common cultural traits.
 The following is true of all tribes:

 |Collectively, the various peoples of the Fire Isles are known as the Alakubu.
 An ancient term that can be applied to all tribes.|

-The Fire Isle natives swap wives regularly.
+Several of the tribes are patriarchal and swap wives regularly.
 It is a common practice between chieftains, warriors and others.
-Visitors to the islands are expected to hand over their women, etc.
+Visitors to the islands might be expected to hand over their women, etc.

 Warriors of most tribes chew tarska - a native root which enhances strength and causes a kind of fevered, incoherent battle lust.
 Extensive use of this root stains the teeth, lips and chin red, giving the user a fiercesome "bloody" look.

-The Fire Isles is home to thirteen major tribes and dozens of minor ones.
-The thirteen main tribes vary between 20,000 and 40,000 strong typically.
-The smaller tribes are usually splinter factions that split off from the tribe as part of a coup.
+The Fire Isles is home to thirteen major tribes.
+Most of the thirteen main tribes are between 20,000 and 40,000 strong.
+They are divided into many villages, each ruled by a village elder.
+The villages pay homage to the tribe chieftain who rules over the largest village.
+In addition to these thirteen major tribes, there are a few minor tribes that are usually splinter factions that split off from the tribe as part of a coupe.
 Usually a charismatic warrior will lead his followers to form a new tribe.
-Although these new tribes are usually quite small, less than a thousand strong.
-Most tribes are ruled by a single powerful warrior chieftain or a council of tribal elders.
+These lesser tribes are usually quite small, only a few hundred strong.
+There are also a miscellaney of outcasts, hermits and lone hunters.

 |Anoba||Nao||Mejah||A forest dwelling tribe with great skills in herbalism and natural healing.|